arzezak/overminder/README.md

 ## Usage

-Starting the development server with a Procfile:
+Start the development server with a Procfile:

 ```
 $ rails overminder:start
 ```

-Connecting to the web process (e.g., for debugging purposes):
+Connect to web process (e.g., for debugging purposes):

 ```
 $ rails overminder:connect